beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+DEVEUI?

-+DEVEUI:"Get or set the device EUI"
++DEVEUI:Get or set the device EUI
 OK

 AT+DEVEUI=?